 Now let’s look at joyful.
 Francis hopes his letter will help you feel joyful in response to this calling – the calling to make the world a more hospitable place.
 Perhaps you haven’t felt joy.
 Perhaps you’ve felt guilt, paralysis, anxiety, etc. It's okay to feel this way, but it’s not okay to stay in that space.
 Yes, the news is troubling, but let not your heart be troubled.
 Instead, allow yourself to stop and remember the joy of the calling you’ve been given.
 We don’t need help feeling anxious or guilty or paralyzed.
 We need help holding fast to joy.

+Amid all that is troubling about the world, there are glimmers of joy and the earth’s renewal, especially as we transition to Spring and Summer.
 Take a moment to consider where joy comes from for you and ask yourself how you will tap into that resource.
-Allow the insights you've gained to continue to shape the way you care for our common home.
+Allow the insights you’ve gained to continue to shape the way you care for our common home.
 Let us pray:

 Creator, Redeemer, Holy Spirit,